 Our rating(4.2/5)

-Revolut Business is an online current account for businesses and freelancers.
+Revolut Business is a popular current account for businesses and freelancers.

 Characteristics

-• Type: Online multi-currency current account for businesses and freelancers
+• Type: Multi-currency current account for businesses and freelancers

 • Monthly fee: From £0